 Proud to share with you a few photos of our wedding day celebrated at this iconic venue now a beautifully restored 5* deluxe hotel.

 There was only ever going to be one place special enough to celebrate this momentous day and that was back where it all began 25 years before on the 26th of May 1991, the CaféRoyal.
 There were no qualms when deciding what we were going to do, we both said “back at the Café Royal” together and so it was decided.
 Coming back here was a day full of magic, emotion and reminiscing, a day full of excitement and delight, perhaps a touch of sadness for the many years that have passed where youth has been replaced not by age but by wisdom and grace and of course four amazing children.

 My beautiful bridesmaids, pageboy and my dad, a very proud day for him.
 My dress was created by the designer, Louise Hamlin-Wright who created many stunning dresses for royalty around the world including Mandy Smith who was briefly married to Bill Wyman of the Rolling Stones.
-I wanted a Spanish kind of look hence the style of dress with detailed organza and duchess satin bodice, removable lace sleeves which gave the dress a different look in the evening after the church ceremony, flowers on the dress and crown, a bright flowers theme carried on throughout the wedding in the Cafe Royal’s ballroom.
-Yes, there was a money dance too!
+I wanted a Spanish look for my wedding hence the style of dress with detailed organza and duchess satin bodice, removable lace sleeves which gave the dress a different look in the evening, flowers on the dress and crown.
+The “bright flowers” theme continued throughout the venue, the Cafe Royals’s Napoleon Suite Ballroom and yes, there was a money dance too!

 We were seduced by the Café Royal’s charms once again, it’s definitely a hotel you must visit for fine food, luxurious surroundings and a bit of pampering at the spa, this hotel has it all.

 68 Regent Street

 020 7406 3333

 Most of the hotel photographs are my own, some supplied and views are my own.
 I am very happy to share with you some cherished photographs of our wedding day, May 26th 1991.